CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Set- Up- Azure-AI-Foundry SDK and-Provision-Resources.md

 1. Press **Ctrl+S** to save the file.

-### Summary
+### Review

+This exercise guided participants through setting up a project in Azure AI Foundry, deploying and managing AI models, and creating an Azure AI Search service for efficient data retrieval.
+They integrated the search service with their project, cloned a GitHub repository containing necessary resources, and configured environment variables to ensure seamless execution.

 In this exercise, you have accomplished the following:
-- Task 1: Create a project
+- Task 1: Created a project
-- Task 2: Deploying and Managing AI Models
+- Task 2: Deployed and Managed AI Models
-- Task 3: Create an Azure AI Search service
+- Task 3: Created an Azure AI Search service
-- Task 4: Connect the Azure AI Search to your project
+- Task 4: Connected the Azure AI Search to your project
-- Task 5: Clone the GitHub repository for the project
+- Task 5: Cloned the GitHub repository for the project
-- Task 6: Configure environment variables
+- Task 6: Configured environment variables

 ### You have successfully finished the exercise.
 Click **Next** to continue to the next exercise.